 Grant Proposal Editing/Writing Resources

-The Office of Research is pleased to announce Grant Proposal editing/writing resources to help prepare faculty competitive proposals.
+The Office of Research and Innovation is pleased to announce Grant Proposal editing/writing resources to help prepare faculty competitive proposals.
 The Grant Writer resources will assist faculty in the development of small and large proposals across multiple agencies.
-The Office of Research will cover the expenses associated with editor support.
+The Office of Research and Innovation will cover the expenses associated with editor support.

 We have a variety of Grant Proposal editors available with a track record of success in supporting faculty from other institutions.
-If any faculty member would like to take advantage of this opportunity, contact Kelly McKinney at (972) 883-4540 to make arrangements.
+If any faculty member would like to take advantage of this opportunity, contact Emily Lacy to make arrangements.